About the Propensity to Cycle Tool

-The work was initially funded by the Department for Transport (DfT) to create the National Propensity to Cycle Tool for England (PCT-England).
-We would also like to thank the EPSRC and ESRC for Impact Acceleration funding.
+The work was initially funded by the English Department for Transport (DfT) to create the National Propensity to Cycle Tool for England (2015-2017).
+The Welsh government then funded the extension to Wales in 2018.
+We would also like to thank the EPSRC and ESRC for Impact Acceleration funding (2016-2017).

 We would like to thank Brook Lyndhurst for facilitating Phase 1 of the DfT contract and Atkins for facilitating Phase 2.

-We would also like to acknowledge the support and encouragement we have had from Shane Snow, who initially commissioned and championed the PCT, and from Philipp Thiessen, who has been leading DfT involvement in the PCT since September 2016.
+We would also like to acknowledge the support and encouragement we have had from Shane Snow, who initially commissioned and championed the PCT, and from Philipp Thiessen, who in September 2016 took over in leading on DfT involvement in the PCT.

 Finally, we would like to thank CycleStreets for providing data on routes.

-The PCT uses transparent and tested methods on the best available data.
-However we cannot accept liability for any loss or damage caused.
+The tool is designed to support planning based on local knowledge and we cannot accept liability for any loss or damage caused.

 For more information or questions, please contact us at: email@example.com.